quarksuite/legacy/USAGE.md

 The [way QuarkSuite does scales](https://github.com/quarksuite/core/blob/master/API.md#scale-functions) is starting you off with raw values to let you do all your calculations and conversions.
 And then you attach your units when you're done.

-So instead of another library that fiddles with conversion math, QuarkSuite trusts the web to respond to its *own* units accurately.
-So use the values you actually intend.
+So instead of another library that fiddles with conversion math, QuarkSuite trusts the web to respond to its own units.
+So use the values you intend.

 Now, we'll update our `font` dictionary with a `size` subcategory: